Which heater is best for vanlife?

 We recommend installing a carbon monoxide detector in any vehicle with an aftermarket heater.

-Which heater is best for you Sprinter, Transit or ProMaster?
+Which heater is best for your Sprinter, Transit or ProMaster?

 Diesel Heaters